PaoloMissier/CEM-DIT/README.md

 # CEM-DIT
-for shared contributions to CEM-DIT project
+mainly for Provenance Abstraction as part of CEM-DIT project.

+Currently:

+- Blur and Collapse paper